St. Regis Mohawk Reservation

-St. Regis Mohawk Reservation (Réserve Mohawk Saint-Régis; Ahkwesáhsne) is a Mohawk Indian reservation of the federally recognized Saint Regis Mohawk Tribe, located in Franklin County, New York, United States.
-It is also known by its Mohawk name, Akwesasne.
-The population was 3,288 at the 2010 census.
-The reservation is adjacent to the Akwesasne reserve in Ontario (Akwesasne 59) and Quebec (Akwesasne 15) across the St. Lawrence River.
+St. Regis Mohawk Reservation (Réserve Mohawk Saint-Régis; Ahkwesáhsne) is a Mohawk Indian reservation of the federally recognized Saint Regis Mohawk Tribe located within Franklin County, New York, United States.
+The reservation and tribe are components of a larger trans-border Mohawk community known as Akwesasne, which includes the adjacent Akwesasne reserve in Ontario (Akwesasne 59) and Quebec (Akwesasne 15) across the St. Lawrence River.
 The Mohawk consider the entire community to be one unit and have the right to travel freely across the international border.
+The population within the United States was 3,288 at the 2010 census.

 Location

 The reservation contains the community of St. Regis and borders the community of Hogansburg in the Town of Bombay.
 The Mohawk people dispute the Town of Bombay's claim to jurisdiction within the "Bombay Triangle", as these lands are part of the 1796 Treaty with the United States and have never been diminished by the US Congress.

 Under the terms of the Jay Treaty (1794), the Mohawk people may pass freely across the Canada–United States border.
 The two parts of the reservation are separated by the St. Lawrence River and the 45th parallel.

-The Mohawk are one of the original Five Nations of the Iroquois League, historically based south of the Great Lakes and in present-day New York and Pennsylvania.
+The Mohawk are one of the original Five Nations of the Haudenosaunee Confederacy, historically based south of the Great Lakes and in present-day New York and Pennsylvania.
 This nation was located primarily in the Mohawk Valley west of what developed as Albany and were known as the "Keepers of the Eastern Door".
-They were prepared to defend the Iroquoian territory against other tribes located to the east of the Hudson River.
+They were prepared to defend the Haudenosaunee territory against other tribes located to the east of the Hudson River.

 The St. Regis Reservation, and the Saint Regis Mohawk Tribal government, adopted gambling in the 1980s.
 It has generated deep controversy.
 Broadly speaking, the elected chiefs and the Mohawk Warrior Society have supported gambling, while some traditional leaders have opposed it.
 Today, the reservation is home to the Akwesasne Mohawk Casino, which has generated revenues for tribal welfare.

 The elected tribal governments on the New York and Canadian sides and the traditional chiefs of Akwesasne often work together as a "Tri-Council" concerning areas of shared interest, for example to negotiate land claims settlements with their respective national governments.

 The Saint Regis Mohawk Tribe and the Mohawk people view the reservation as a sovereign nation.
 Under US treaty law, the federal government has jurisdiction over certain crimes on the reservation, but the Mohawk have their own police force for other cases.